coreymwamba/estonta/README.md

 aldonos produces iCalendar files in a directory (set in $HOME/.config/estonta.conf).

 ## lerta
 lerta displays a list of events in the directory.
-You can filter them by category; or find an event by date.
+You can filter them by category; search event summaries by word; or find an event by date.
 It's VERY basic.

 ## Installation